-- (1) Every application to register a GPR device with the chief executive must be done by making an application to the ASDO. - (2) The application must include the following: - a) the serial number shown on the casing of the device; - b) the product name; - c) the model ID: - d) the name of the manufacturer of the device: - e) the principal communication provider used with the device; - f) the transmission medium used for the device; - g) the software version number; - h) a unique identification of the device in a form specified by the ASDO. - (3) A GPR device must only be registered to operate on a single vessel if that vessel is greater than or equal to 6 metres in length. - (4) A GPR device may be registered to operate on more than one vessel, as well as when fishing without a vessel, if all applicable vessels are less than 6 metres in length. - (5) A vessel must not have any more than one GPR device registered to operate on it at any one time.
+- (1) Every application to register a GPR device with the chief executive must be done by making an application to the ASDO. - (2) The application must include the following: - a) the serial number shown on the casing of the device; - b) the product name; - c) the model ID; - d) the name of the manufacturer of the device; - e) the principal communication provider used with the device; - f) the transmission medium used for the device; - g) the software version number; - h) a unique identification of the device in a form specified by the ASDO. - (3) A GPR device must only be registered to operate on a single vessel or permit holder fishing without a vessel if that vessel is greater than or equal to 6 metres in length. - (4) Despite subclause 14(3), A-a GPR device may be registered to operate on more than one vessel, if only one of these vessels is fishing at any given time, as well as when fishing without a vessel, if all applicable vessels are less than 6 metres in length. - (5) A vessel must not have any more than one GPR device registered to operate on it at any one time.